4teamwork/opengever.core/docker/README.md

 After importing the bundle you should now be able to access the application using the hostname you defined at port 8088.

+### Disable Secure Session Cookie

+Currently we don't have an HTTPS setup yet.
+Thus Plone's session cookie secure flag needs to be disabled.
+Got to the properties of the PAS session plugin (acl_users/session) and uncheck the "Only Send Cookie Over HTTPS" setting.

 ## 389ds